Fairness Without Harm: An Influence-Guided Active Sampling Approach: More experimental results

 \paragraph{Dataset details.}

-The Adult dataset \citep{asuncion2007uci} is used to predict whether an individual's annual income falls below or exceeds $50K$, denoted as $Y=0$ and $Y=1$, respectively.
-This prediction is based on a variety of continuous and categorical attributes, including education level, age, gender, occupation, etc. The default sensitive attribute in this dataset is gender $A=\{$Men, Women$\}$ \citep{zemel2013learning}.
-In particular, we also group this dataset using age $A=\{$Teenager, Non-teenager$\}$.
-To achieve a balanced age distribution in the dataset, individuals with an age of less than 30 are grouped as ``Teenager".
-The dataset contains a total of 45,000 instances, which have been divided into three subsets: 21,112 for training, 9,049 for validation, and 15,060 for testing.
+The Adult dataset \citep{asuncion2007uci} predicts whether an individual's annual income falls below or exceeds $50K$, denoted as $Y=0$ and $Y=1$, respectively.
+This prediction is based on a variety of continuous and categorical attributes, including education level, age, gender, occupation, etc. The default sensitive attribute in this dataset is gender $S=\{$Men, Women$\}$ \citep{zemel2013learning}.
+In particular, we also group this dataset using age $S=\{$Teenager, Non-teenager$\}$.
+To achieve a balanced age distribution in the dataset, individuals with an age of less than 30 are grouped as ``Teenagers".
+The dataset contains a total of 45,000 instances.
 The dataset exhibits an imbalance: there are twice as many men as women, and only $15\%$ of those with high incomes are women.

-\paragraph{Hyper-parameter details.} In the experiments using Adult dataset, we train a two-layer ReLU network with a hidden size of 64.
-The epochs are split into two phases: warm-up epochs (20 epochs) and training epochs (10 epochs).
+\paragraph{Hyper-parameter details.} In the experiments using the Adult dataset, we train a two-layer ReLU network with a hidden size of 64.
+The epochs are split into two phases: warm-up epochs (100 epochs) and training epochs (60 epochs).
 The default label budget per round, which represents the number of solicited data samples, is set to 1024.
 Additionally, the default values for learning rate, momentum, and weight decay are 0.00001, 0.9, and 0.0005, respectively.
 We resample the datasets to balance the class and group membership \citep{chawla2002smote}.
 The dataset is randomly split into a train and a test set in a ratio of 80 to 20.
 Then, we randomly re-select 20\% of the training set for initial training and the remaining 80\% for sampling.
 Also, 20\% examples of the test set are selected to form a validation set.
 We utilize the whole model to compute the prediction influence and fairness for examples.
 Then, we randomly select 10\% of the test data for validation.
-For JTT, we explore 30\% data for training purposes with weights $\lambda \in \{20, 100\}$ for retraining misclassified examples.
+For JTT, we explore 30\% data for training purposes with weights $\lambda =20$ for retraining misclassified examples.

-\subsubsection{Compas Dataset}
+\subsubsection{Compas dataset}